nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 - `[ODS_CODE]` is the [Organisation Data Service](https://digital.nhs.uk/organisation-data-service) code which uniquely identifies the GP Practice organisation

 - `[FHIR_VERSION_NAME]` refers to the textual name identifying the major FHIR version, examples being `DSTU2` and `STU3`.
-The FHIR Version name SHALL be specified in UPPERCASE characters.
+The FHIR Version name **MUST** be specified in UPPERCASE characters.

 - `[GPC_MAJOR_VERSION]` identifies the major version number of the GP Connect specification that the API is built to.

 - `[PROVIDER_ROUTING_SEGMENT]` enables providers to differentiate between GP Connect and non GP Connect requests (e.g. via a load balancer).
-If included, this optional provider routing segment SHALL be static across all the provider's GP Connect API endpoints.
+If included, this optional provider routing segment **MUST** be static across all the provider's GP Connect API endpoints.

-- The Service root URL SHALL NOT contain a trailing `/`
+- The Service root URL **MUST NOT** contain a trailing `/`

 #### Example Service root URL

-The provider SHALL publish the Service Rot URL to Spine Directory Services, for example:
+The provider **MUST** publish the Service Root URL to Spine Directory Services, for example:

 `https://provider.nhs.uk/GP0001/DSTU2/0/gpconnect`